Mavuika

-Mavuika (/maʊwiːkə/ mow-WEE-kə; 玛薇卡 (Mǎwēikǎ)) is a fictional character in the video game Genshin Impact, developed by miHoYo.
+Mavuika (/ˌmaʊˈwiːkə/ mow-WEE-kə; 玛薇卡 (Mǎwēikǎ)) is a character from Genshin Impact, a 2020 action role-playing gacha game developed by miHoYo.
 The character first appeared in the game's Version 5.0 update and became playable in January 2025.

-Mavuika was originally a commoner from the fictional nation of Natlan.
+In the game's story, Mavuika was originally a commoner from the fictional nation of Natlan.
 Five hundred years prior to the game's events, she won the role of Pyro Archon in a tournament and thus became Natlan's ruler.
 She led Natlan's tribes in resisting an invasion which decimated the continent of Teyvat.
 However, during the process she was forced to sacrifice herself by drawing on the power of death to quell the invasion, postponing the war until she was revived five hundred years later.
 With the help of the protagonist Traveler and allies, she led Natlan to victory against the Abyss.

 Mavuika's skin tone has been criticized, and her depiction ingame as a motorcycle rider got mixed responses.
 As a character that embodies both humanity and divinity, (Note: Despite being human, she has the title "God of War" and is one of The Seven.
 The Seven are the group of gods who preside over the regions of Teyvat, each of whom is associated with a particular ideal and element (in Mavuika's case, these would be war and fire, respectively).) her portrayal in the story has been well received by critics and fans.
 Her combat playstyle also drew widespread praise: she can serve as both a main damage dealer (DPS) and a support attacker, and her considerable strength has also been praised.